 “Philip,” said Mrs Martel.

 “Well, they were mouldy,” said Martel.
 “I said so at the time – you should have handed them over.
-It’d probably count as an act of resistance.”
+It’d probably have counted as an act of resistance.”

 Richter took the risk of standing, and found that he could, quite adequately.
 “It is as well, doctor, that I was not shot and that you did not assist me – I think it’s probably as well I didn’t hear all of that.”